top of page

 Does every business contract need notarization?

-No. Only certain contracts or situations require it.
+No. Only certain situations require it.

-Can one notary notarize for multiple business signers?
+Can one notary handle multiple business signers?

-Can a notary explain the contract?
+Can a notary explain contract terms?

-No. Notaries do not provide legal advice—only procedural guidance.
+No. Notaries do not provide legal advice.

 Comments